Golf-Course Management Lower Scores

 |Putts||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||33||100.00%||% Putts per round – we shall use 33 as the par number of putt per 18 holes|

 |Up & Down||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||0||Mark 1 for less than 2 shots taken from off the green with 10 yards of the green, including putts taken|

-Additionally, identify your strengths ranking from 1 to 5 based on that information.
+Additionally, identify your strengths ranging from 1 to 5 based on that information.

 Keep a Log Book

 Also, it’s recommended keeping a golfing logbook.
 The logbook is simply detailing the golf shots played during a competition round.
 However, do take the time noting the reasons for the shots played.
 This information is crucial for developing an on-course management plan.

 Imagine this scenario; the only way to hit a green in regulation is to play a high draw over and around the trees, then over a water hazard.
-Also, let’s say there is a lay-up area about 100 yards from the green that is an easier shot to play.
+Also, let’s say there is a lay-up area about one hundred yards from the green that is an easier shot to play.
 A golfer should know his/her game well enough to understand that the regulation shot is not likely to come off, but the golfer tries the shot and disaster.
 Each week the golfer plays the same hole, in the same way, and expects a better result.
 However, for all the wrong decisions made he/she still ends up with a blank or a double bogey.

 Golf is fun and practice playing harder shots whilst playing a casual round.
 But, do avoid playing high-risk shots during a competitive round as bad shots can become a double bogey.
 Remember, there is always time to work on the range improving your golf skills.
 The time to push the limits of your skills is not when you’re on the course and trying to post a score.